 Because Nevada is mainly desert and dry land, exposure to dust and high UV rays are a high probability.
 While transporting a car through this type of weather it is very important to take extra precautions to transport your vehicle.

-Most of the vehicle movement that happens in the state is for classics, sports cars, luxury and high end models that need extreme protection as costs to repair any scratch are much higher than the cost of enclosed transportation.
+Most of the vehicle transport that happens in the state is for classics, sports cars, luxury and high end models that need extreme protection as costs to repair any scratch are much higher than the cost of enclosed car shipping.

 Enclosed car transport offers maximum security for cars, while transporting inside a metal carrier or with canvas walls.
 Drivers are known to be the best in the industry as they are specially trained to deal with these types of vehicles and insurance policies offer the most coverage.